microsoft/Microsoft-Defender-for-Cloud-Apps/Docs/(Preview) Discovered Apps API via Graph - Guide.md

 When you get to step 4 on, use the instructions below instead of the steps in the public doc.
 You will need to customize the permissions needed for managing Cloud Discovery

-### 2. Under Microsoft Graph, give permission to the CloudApp-Discovery.Read.All
+### 2. Click on "API permissions" and then add a permission to the CloudApp-Discovery.Read.All under Microsoft Graph:
 ![Alt text](assets/image.png)
 ![Alt text](assets/image-1.png)